Editor’s Note: This post has been updated to reflect five additional selections for 2015. Our earlier selections are on the following page.

-The Versatile Travel Mug: This 13-ounce bottle is a backpacker’s best friend, but that doesn’t mean its use is singular.
+The Versatile Mug: This 13-ounce bottle is a backpacker’s best friend, but that doesn’t mean its use is singular.
 Three different lids (hot, cold, sip-top) make this the go-to mug for those who enjoy more than just coffee.
-Sure, it’ll keep Joe warm for over six hours, but it’ll do the same for cold drinks; what’s more, its heavy stainless steel shell perfectly fits 12-ounce cans, which you can drop right in.
-That means a cold coffee stout, tab unpopped, at the summer summit of your choosing is just as realistic as piping hot coffee on the same summit in winter.
+It’ll keep Joe warm for over six hours and do the same for cold drinks; what’s more, its heavy stainless steel shell perfectly fits 12-ounce cans, which you can drop right in.
+That means a cold coffee stout, tab un-popped, at the summer summit of your choosing is just as realistic as piping hot coffee on the same summit in winter.
 If you ask us, that’s worth the expensive price tag.
 If you really want to break the bank, try out their Titanium version ($160) for half the weight.

 OXO LiquiSeal Container

 The Tanker Mug: This is more of a thermos container than a mug, but hell, we’ll allow it.
 At 24 ounces, it’s a tanker — perfect for the true addict — and the 10-ounce cap/cup means you can partition out that steaming joy as you see fit.
 Silicone seals make it ultimately leak-proof, and a click activation lid means only your thumb gets a workout.
 Loading it into the dishwasher will ruin it though, so take the time to give it some sink TLC.
 It’s worth it.
 It’s not yet available for purchase, but keep an eye out.